Read my opinions nobody asked for!

 Currently, I'm a Ph.D.
 Candidate in Dr. John Tuthill's lab at the University of Washington, and plan to graduate Fall 2025.

-I am a 2018 UC Santa Cruz alum.
+I am a 2018 UC Santa Cruz alum (go slugs).
 For two years following my undergraduate career, I worked as a research specialist at the University of Pennsylvania in Dr. Ishmail Abdus-Saboor's Lab.
 I developed new, more objective assays and computational tools to assess acute and chronic pain states in rodent models.

-Now, in my graduate career, I hope to develop a strategy to delineate reflexive and affective neuronal pathways downstream of Drosophila nociceptors via behavioral experiments and comprehensive neural circuit reconstruction.
+Now, in my graduate career, I hope to develop a strategy to delineate neuronal pathways downstream of Drosophila nociceptors that govern aspects of aversive escape behaviors via optogenetic activation experiments, precise genetic silencing techniques, and comprehensive neural EM circuit reconstruction.

 fly